-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? Х C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning By (date): X Other: C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): Deadline for housing deposit (MMD None Amount of housing deposit: \$400 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
-163 X If yes, maximum period of postponeme · · C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
-X C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans
+Yes No

+15 Are first-time, first-year stude ents accepted for terms other t

+16 Notification to applicants of a dmission decision sent (fill in one onlv)

+On a rolling basis beginning (date):

+By (date):

+X Other:

+17 Reply policy for admitted app licants (fill in one only)

+Must reply by (date):

+X No set date

+Must reply by May 1st or with Other: in weeks if notified thereafter

+Other.

+Deadline for housing deposit (M

+Amount of housing deposit: \$230

+Refundable if student does not enroll?

+Yes, in full

+X Yes, in part

+No

+18 Deferred admission Yes No

+ents to postpone enrollment afte

+If yes, maximum period of postponeme

+19 Early admission of high scho ol studente

+Yes No

+Does your institution allow high school students to enroll as full- time,

+20 Common Application: Questic on removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+21 Early Decision Yes No

+arly decision plan (an admission plan

+If "yes," please complete the fol First or only llowing: v early decision plan closing date

+First or only early decision plan notification

+decision plan closing date

+Other early decision plan notification date